jjasinski66/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-Replacing the NA's with the averages for its specific interval had the effect ofcreating a slightly steeper histogram.
-This would make sense since the NA's are ignored in the original, but adding average values pushed the steps towards the mean.
+Replacing the NA's with the averages for its specific interval had the effect of creating a slightly steeper histogram.
+This would make sense since the NA's are ignored in the original, but adding average values pushed the steps towards the overall mean.

 ## Are there differences in activity patterns between weekdays and weekends?